maartenpaauw/laravel-charts-css/README.md

 Charts.css host the production CSS file on two difference CDN's: `jsdelivr` and `unpkg`.
 You can import the stylesheet by adding the following component to the head within your blade file.

-If you add your CSS by using a different way, for example a package manager, adding this component is not needed.
+If you add your CSS by using a different way, for example a package manager, you can leave out the `cdn` attribute.
+Then this component will only be used to render the colorscheme definitions.

 ### Type